Everything going wrong?

 When events such as sickness, injury, misadventure or other circumstances beyond your control affect your performance in an assessment or exam, the University may grant you special consideration with regard to an assessment.
 Such special consideration is usually in the form of allowing extensions for submitting assessment work, additional assessment or allowing you to sit an exam after the exam date.

 Arc can provide you with advice and assistance with your special consideration application.
+Find out more about special consideration and applications here.

 Circumstances where applications will be granted: